Kid D: 2020–present: Transition into rapper-producer and debut vocal album Substance

 In February 2020, Robertson announced that he had been writing lyrics and had recorded a fully self-produced debut vocal EP titled Substance for release later in the year, marking the news with the release of his first vocal single, "Take Me Away (Substance Intro)".
 Three more singles followed – "Bring It On", "Different Class" featuring 23 Remz, and "Serious Choices" featuring Novelist – and it was announced that the project had become a full-length album.
 Substance was released in May 2021, at sixteen tracks in total, and featured further contributions from Ghetts, Devlin and Yung Saber among others.
 "My Fragrance" was later promoted as the album's fifth and final single, with a video shared via Link Up TV in July 2021.

-Robertson has also continued to release instrumental grime music into the 2020s, including the December 2020 EP Spirtual Art via his own label 2 Easy and the May 2021 EP Timing via Bok Bok's AP Life label, which was also released on vinyl.
+Robertson has also continued to release instrumental grime music into the 2020s, including the December 2020 EP Spiritual Art via his own label 2 Easy and the May 2021 EP Timing via Bok Bok's AP Life label, which was also released on vinyl.
 He has also signed other artists to 2 Easy Records, including Y.K and Max Rock.